wehkamp/front-end-guide/README.md

 We use [Jenkins CD](https://jenkins.io/) for our continuous delivery (CD) pipeline.

 Continuous Delivery can help large organizations become as lean, agile and innovative as startups.
 Through reliable, low-risk releases, Continuous Delivery makes it possible to continuously adapt software in line with user feedback, shifts in the market and changes to business strategy.
-Test, support, development and operations work together as one delivery team to automate and streamline the build-test-release process.
+Test, support, development, and operations work together as one delivery team to automate and streamline the build-test-release process.

 Continuous Delivery is the natural extension of Continuous Integration, an approach in which teams ensure that every change to the system is releasable, and release any version with the push of a button.
 Continuous Delivery aims to make releases boring, so that we can deliver frequently and get quick feedback on what users care about.